AbsaOSS/samlet/README.md

 Samlet is a Kubernetes operator based on [saml2aws](https://github.com/Versent/saml2aws)

 # Why
+Samlet provides Kubernetes applications tied to organization IdP with seamless access to AWS resources via [SAML 2.0 identity federation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_saml.html).
+It stores generated AWS session credentials as k8s Secrets, so that they can be consumed by application container as mounted [AWS credentials file](https://docs.aws.amazon.com/credref/latest/refdocs/creds-config-files.html) or wired as [AWS SDK environment variables](https://docs.aws.amazon.com/credref/latest/refdocs/environment-variables.html).
-Samlet allows you to generate Kubernetes secrets in either `envVariables` or `credentialsFile` and rotate them 10 minutes before expiration period.
+Secrets are automatically rotated 10 minutes before expiration period.
 Reloading credentials and watching expiration time logic is left to a consumer.

 # Example
-## envVariables
+## Environment variables
-Following `Saml2Aws` resource will request AWS credentials valid for 2 hours using `example-login` (credentail keys are `username` and `password`) credentials and create new `target-secret`.
+Following `Saml2Aws` Custom Resource, once created in k8s cluster, will case Samlet operator to request AWS credentials valid for 2 hours using `example-login` (credential keys are `username` and `password`) credentials and create new `target-secret` with AWS SDK environment variables.
+These environment variables can be then wired from the secret to an application pod using `envFrom` option in Pod manifest.
 ```yaml
 apiVersion: samlet.absa.oss/v1
 kind: Saml2Aws